darshanan24/projectalphaImproved/README.md

 1. signup a user
 2. login a user to get jwt token
 3. Once you get jwt token, you can access all the apis.
-4. create a Project, by using Post method on /projects/v1 5.create raw events, /project/v1/<projectID>/events/raw,
+4. create a Project, by using Post method on /projects/v1.
+5. create raw events, /project/v1/<projectID>/events/raw
 6. create enriched events, /project/v1/<projectID>/events/enriched
   6.1. creating enrichedEvents should also Post data to livy calls,to execute spark jobs.
 In my code its axios.js file consists of function to Post the rest call for livy.

+Hi VAL,

+If you dont understand Anything or anywhere in my code, please notice me.

+Thank you so much,
+Darshan